West Prairie High School

-West Prairie High School, also known as Sciota West Prairie, is a public four-year high school located at 18575 East 800th Street near Sciota, Illinois, a village of McDonough County, Illinois, in the Midwestern United States.
-It is part of West Prairie Community Unit School District 103, which serves the communities of Blandinsville, Colchester, Fandon, Good Hope, Sciota, and Tennessee; and includes West Prairie Middle School, North Elementary School, and South Elementary School.
+West Prairie Jr/Sr High School, is a public high school located at 600 S. Hun Street near Colchester, Illinois, a city in McDonough County, Illinois, within the Midwestern United States.
+It is part of West Prairie Community Unit School District 103, which serves the communities of Blandinsville, Colchester, Fandon, Good Hope, Sciota, and Tennessee; and includes West Prairie North Elementary School, and South Elementary School.
+West Prairie Jr/Sr High School used to be split between two buildings, with the current high school being used as the school district's middle school, with a high school building located in Sciota, however the locations were consolidated in August of 2023.

 Location

-The campus is located just south of Sciota, 10 miles northwest of Macomb, and serves a mixed village and rural residential community.
+The campus is located in southern Colchester, 7 mi southwest of Macomb, and serves a mixed village and rural residential community.
 The school is in the Macomb micropolitan statistical area.

 Controversy

 In 2018, the school was involved in a lawsuit concerning limiting the free speech of the valedictorian speech of student Sam Bleckledge.

 According to Sam he wanted to mention Jesus Christ in his speech, but principal Scot Sullivan told him he could not mention Jesus and would have to change his speech or not speak.

 The lawsuit brought by First Liberty Institute, a nonprofit law firm dedicated to defending religious freedom for all. demands an apology from the school system.
 The school district, through superintendent Carol Kever, denies wrongdoing and responded they did not deny the student free speech and freedom of religion, even though according to Judge Frank Easterbrook writing for the 7th U.S. Circuit Court of Appeals in the 1993 decision of Hedges v.
 Wauconda Community Unit School District, the school system can not censor student speech about religion.

 West Prairie High School was formed by the consolidation of Colchester High School and Northwestern High School in 2003.